torvalds/linux/Documentation/filesystems/hfs.rst

   part=n
   	Select partition number n from the devices.
 Does only makes
-	sense for CDROMS because they can't be partitioned under Linux.
+	sense for CDROMS because they can't be partitioned under GNU/Linux.
 	For disk devices the generic partition parsing code does this for us.
 Defaults to not parsing the partition table at all.